andrewufrank/daino/docs/site/dough/Blog/index.md

 indexSort: title
 ---

-an index page for test
+an index page for Blog